oprypin/crsfml/docs/api/graphics.md

 The returned value points to an array of RGBA pixels made of 8 bits integers components.
 The size of the array is width * height * 4 (size().x * `size()`.y * 4).

-Warning: the returned pointer may become invalid if you modify the image, so you should never store it for too long.
+WARNING: The returned pointer may become invalid if you modify the image, so you should never store it for too long.
 If the image is empty, a null pointer is returned.